 Have you ever been in a situation when you have a problem (e.g., all sequencing data produced by your company is analyzed by different people using different tools, which makes it incomparable), you need a solution (e.g., a centralized unique way of analyzing all sequencing data and distributing the analysis results among your colleagues) but you do not know the details?

 In this example, you know you need a unique analysis workflow, but which one?
 How will the data be collected?
 Will the analysis be federated or centralized on one server?
 The unending list of questions can be daunting, especially when you need to deliver an optimal solution to a large group of stakeholders.

-This is what we call requirements gathering: asking all relevant stakeholders what their data looks like and how they want it to be analyzed, what do they like in the current solution and what they would like to see different, what are their expectations of the new solution.
-The process of collecting all this information, processing it to make it structured and answering a few key questions, and storing all this information in one place accessible for you is what we call requirements gathering.
+In this case, you will want to ask all relevant stakeholders what their data looks like and how they want it to be analyzed, what do they like in the current solution and what they would like to see different, what are their expectations of the new solution.
+The process of collecting all these information, processing and structuring them, answering a few key questions, and storing all this information in one place accessible for you is what we call requirements gathering.

 Nowadays, with the increasing IT abundance and complexity, it is difficult to find the solution that would fit your specific use case the best.
 Architecture and IT infrastructure can now be so sophisticated that almost any need of a researcher or a clinician can be met.
 However, countless opportunities and possibilities come with a price.
 To build a sophisticated infrastructure that fits your user group and user requirements perfectly, you need to have a very extensive background in the field (e.g., translational medicine or cancer genomics), to have an IT education and to spend a lot of time talking to all key stakeholders and identifying their needs and expectations.